Blendify/blender-manual/blender_docs/manual/render/blender_render/world/ambient_light.rst

 Using both settings simultaneously produces better global lighting.

-It's good for mimicking the sky in outdoor lighting.
+It is good for mimicking the sky in outdoor lighting.
 Environment lighting can be fairly noisy at times.